auth0/docs/articles/quickstart/webapp/nodejs-ea/01-login.md

 <%= include('../../../_includes/_callback_url') %>

 :::note
-If you are running this project on your local machine, the callback URL you need to whitelist in the **Allowed Callback URLs** field is `http://localhost:3000/callback`.
+If you are running this project on your local machine, your application's callback URL is `http://localhost:3000/callback`
 :::

 <%= include('../../../_includes/_logout_url' }) %>